 For current road status, check the map above or call (307) 344-2117 for recorded information.
 The park roads page lists seasonal road opening and closing dates, and our webcams provide a live look at traffic approaching the north and west entrances.

-The Mammoth General store is open seven days a week and offers food and beverages.
-Old Faithful Snowlodge Geyser Grill and Mammoth Terrace Grill are open for the winter season.
+The Mammoth General store is open five days a week and offers food and beverages.

 Camping & Lodging